Student Conduct Code

-- At Student Conduct Board Hearings and for purposes of any appeal, the technical rules of evidence applicable to civil and criminal cases shall not apply.
+- At the Student Conduct Board Hearing and for purposes of any appeal, the technical rules of evidence applicable to civil and criminal cases shall not apply.

 Jurisdiction of the UH Student Conduct Code

-The following are examples of the types of behavior that conflict with the community standards that the UH values and expects of students.
-Engaging in, or attempting to engage in, any of these behaviors subjects a student to the disciplinary process and sanctions of each campus.
+The following are examples of the types of behavior that conflict with the community standards that UH values and expects of students.
+Engaging in, or attempting to engage in any of these behaviors subjects a student to the disciplinary process and sanctions on each campus.